-Furthermore, Pennant comprises the home health and hospice agencies and substantially all of the senior living and ancillary service businesses of Ensign, which have not operated as a single line of business or division of Ensign.
+Furthermore, Pennant comprises the home health and hospice agencies and substantially all of the senior living businesses of Ensign, which have not operated as a single line of business or division of Ensign.
 In connection with the spin-off, these business units will be reorganized as a newly formed subsidiary of Ensign, known as Pennant.
 As a result, Pennant has not historically had executive officers.
 While the individuals we expect will be our executive officers going forward were employed by Ensign, they did not serve in an executive officer capacity with respect to the multiple business units of Ensign that will be combined to form Pennant.
 Accordingly, we believe the compensation of these individuals is not indicative of the compensation they will receive as executive officers of Pennant and we have not included information regarding compensation and other benefits paid to these executives by Ensign during fiscal year 2018 or prior years.

-The persons who we expect will be our named executive officers (collectively, "Named Executive Officers") upon completion of the spin-off will be included in an amendment to the registration statement of which this information statement forms a part.
 Executive compensation decisions following the spin-off will be made by our compensation committee, consistent with the compensation and benefit plans, programs and policies that will be adopted by Pennant.
 With respect to base salaries, annual incentive compensation and any long-term incentive awards, it is expected that our compensation committee will develop programs reflecting appropriate measures, goals, targets and business objectives based on Pennant's competitive marketplace.
-The amount and timing of any equity-based compensation to be paid to Pennant's Named Executive Officers at or following the spin-off will be determined by our compensation committee and will generally be granted pursuant to a new equity incentive plan to be adopted by Pennant in connection with becoming an independent, publicly traded company.
+The amount and timing of any equity-based compensation committee and will generally be granted pursuant to a new equity incentive plan to be adopted by Pennant in connection with becoming an independent, publicly-traded company.
+A description of any known incentive equity to be granted in connection with the spin-off has been included herein based on the latest information known to date.